 Lodging & Food

 Our accommodations while in Mesa were at the new Four Points by Sheraton located just minutes away from the Phoenix-Mesa Gateway Airport.
-During a short break in our packed itinerary I was excited to meet up at the hotel bar with Deb and Gary Szarowicz, Mesa residents and friends from our Viking Grand European cruise in 2015.
+During a short break in our packed itinerary I was excited to meet up at the hotel bar with Deb and Gary Szarowicz, Mesa residents and friends from our Viking Grand European cruise a year earlier.